BGmi/BGmi/README.rst

 BGmi use `DPlayer <https://github.com/DIYgod/DPlayer>`_ to play bangumi.

-First, setup nginx to access bangumi files.
+First, setup your ``bgmi_http``.
 Second, choose one danmaku backend at `DPlayer#related-projects <https://github.com/DIYgod/DPlayer#related-projects>`_.

-Use :code:`bgmi config` to setup the url of danmaku api.
+Use ``bgmi config`` to setup the url of danmaku api.

 .. code-block:: bash

-    bgmi config DANMAKU_API_URL https://api.prprpr.me/dplayer/ # This api is provided by dplayer official
+    bgmi config DANMAKU_API_URL https://api.prprpr.me/dplayer/ # This api is provided by dplayer official, seems broken now.

 ...restart your :code:`bgmi_http` and enjoy :D